 The Group requires buyers of real estate units to pay a minimum percentage of the total contract price as reservation fee before the parties enter into a sale transaction.
-Payments from buyers which have not yet reached the buyer's equity to qualify for revenue recognition and excess of collections over the recognized receivables and contract assets based on POC are presented as "Contract liabilities" in the consolidated statements of comprehensive income.
+Payments from buyers which have not yet reached the buyer's equity to qualify for revenue recognition and excess of collections over the recognized receivables and contract assets based on POC are presented as "Contract liabilities" in the consolidated statements of financial position.

-When the buyer's equity is reached by the buyer, revenue is recognized, and these deposits and down payments are applied against the related ICR.
-The excess of collections over the recognized revenue is applied against the receivables in the succeeding years.
-The movement in contract liabilities is mainly due to the reservation sales and advance payments of buyers less real estate sales recognized upon reaching the buyer's equity and from increase in POC.
+When the Group's current collection threshold is reached by the buyer, revenue is recognized, and these deposits and down payments are recorded as either ICR or contract asset depending on the right to demand collection.
+The excess of collections over the recognized revenue is applied against the receivables or contract assets in the succeeding years.
+The movement in contract liabilities is mainly due to the reservation sales and advance payments of buyers less real estate sales recognized upon reaching the collection threshold and from increase in POC.

-The Group's contract assets and contract liabilities as at December 31, 2019 and 2018 are as follows:
+The Group's contract assets and liabilities as at December 31, 2020 and 2019 are as follows:

-2019 2018 Current portion of contract assets ₽128,936,113 ₽233,125,761 Noncurrent portion of contract assets 6,294,565 77,708,587 Contract liabilities 139,504,435 68,365,034
+2020 2019 Current portion of contract assets ₽76,301,227 ₱128,936,113 Noncurrent portion of contract assets 20,563,963 6,294,565 Contract assets ₽96,865,190 ₽135,230,678 Contract liabilities ₽168,966,097 ₽139,504,435